 The first type of shaped vase used was the amphora.
 The next type of vase is a hydria, which was used for carrying and storing water.
 A krater was a large bowl with two handles, used for mixing water and wine.
 Another item used in the symposion was a wine pitcher called an oinochoe.

-See also Facts about art history?
+See also Facts about amazon pink river dolphins?

 Vase decoration was a popular art form in ancient times.
 There were two main techniques used: the black-figure technique and the red-figure technique.
 In the black-figure technique, the figures were painted black.
 In the red-figure technique, the figures were left the red color of the clay.